Anna Huntington Stanley: Early life

-Anna Stanley was born in Yellow Springs, Ohio, in 1864 to David Sloan Stanley, a US Army Brigadier General, and Anna Maria Wright.
+Stanley was born in Yellow Springs, Ohio, on April 20, 1864, to David Sloane Stanley, a US Army Brigadier General, and Anna Maria Wright.
 She and her six siblings were primarily cared for by their mother.
-Due to David Sloan Stanley's military career, the Stanley family moved several times after the end of the Civil War and lived in South Dakota, Detroit, Michigan (1874), New York City (1876), Texas (1884), and Washington, DC.
+Due to David Sloane Stanley's military career, the Stanley family moved several times after the end of the Civil War and lived in South Dakota, Detroit (1874), New York City (1876), Texas (1884), and Washington, D.C.

-From 1878-1882, Stanley attended the Buffalo Female Academy in New York.
+From 1878 to 1882, Stanley attended the Buffalo Female Academy in New York.
 There, she received instruction from Ammi Merchant Farnham, an American painter known for his landscapes.
 Some of Farham's influence can be seen in Stanley's later work.

-In 1882, Stanley moved to Philadelphia to continue her education at the Pennsylvania Academy of the Fine Arts, where she spent three years attending anatomy lectures and studying life drawing and sculpture under the artists Thomas Eakins and Thomas Anshutz.
+In 1882, Stanley moved to Philadelphia to continue her education at the Pennsylvania Academy of the Fine Arts, where she spent three years attending anatomy lectures and studying life drawing and sculpture under the artists Thomas Eakins and Thomas Poloock Anshutz.
 There, she met the artists Anna Page Scott, Ida C. Haskell, Susan J. Moody, and Pauline Dohn Rudolph ("Lena").

 European years

 In 1887, Stanley traveled with her mother and Pauline Dohn Rudolph to Venice and Paris.
 In Paris, she enrolled in the Académie Julian alongside many of her former classmates at the Pennsylvania Academy of the Fine Arts.
 At the Académie, Stanley was taught by Gustave Clarence Rodolphe Boulanger and Jules-Joseph Lefebvre.
 Surviving family correspondence sheds light on Stanley's experiences, including details on other artists' methodologies and critiques she received from her instructors.
-For example, Stanley wrote in one letter that she received "stern criticisms" but recounted that her instructors were “fair and instructive.”
+For example, Stanley wrote in one letter that she received "stern criticisms" but recounted that her instructors were "fair and instructive."

 In the summer of 1888, Stanley traveled to Rijsoord, a small, isolated town in the Netherlands, with a group of friends and classmates that included Ida C. Haskell, Pauline Dohn Randolph, Alice Kellogg, and Page Scott.
-While there, she stayed with the cousins of John H. Vanderpoel, an art teacher at the School of the Art Institute of Chicagowho traveled to Rijsoord with the Académie Julian students to paint and teach.
-In Rijsoord, Stanley primarily painted scenes of Dutch farmers and laborers, women and children, views of river scenes, dikes, and wide-open landscapes.In the fall of 1888, Stanley returned to Paris and enrolled at the Académie Colarossi, where she received instruction from the artists Jean-André Rixens and Gustave-Claude-Etienne Courtois.
-In May of 1889, Stanley's painting, Au commencement et à al fin, was selected for exhibition at the Paris Salon, and in June, she returned to Rijsoord for the summer along with many of her classmates.
+While there, she stayed with the cousins of John H. Vanderpoel, an art teacher at the School of the Art Institute of Chicago who traveled to Rijsoord with the Académie Julian students to paint and teach.
+In Rijsoord, Stanley primarily painted scenes of Dutch farmers and laborers, women and children, views of river scenes, dikes, and wide-open landscapes.In fall 1888, Stanley returned to Paris and enrolled at the Académie Colarossi, where she received instruction from the artists Jean-André Rixens and Gustave-Claude-Etienne Courtois.
+In May 1889, Stanley's painting, Au commencement et à al fin, was selected for exhibition at the Paris Salon, and in June, she returned to Rijsoord for the summer along with many of her classmates.
 She stayed in Rijsoord until November of that year.